 The prophet Isaiah foresaw the passibility of God the Son.
 Rabbinical Jews claim his passage about the "suffering servant" is about the nation of Israel.
 However, a plain reading of Isaiah 53 makes this impossible.
 Isaiah wrote, "They made his grave with the wicked and his tomb with the rich, although

 he had done no violence, and there was no deceit in his mouth" (v.
 9).
 Given the full Old Testament history of Israel, especially the Prophets (Hebrew: Nevim; H5030), it is clear that it does not and will never meet this criteria.
 Isaiah's "suffering servant" is righteous (v.
 11c) and impeccable, attributes that belong to God alone.
-Only Jesus "was oppressed, and he was afflicted, yet he did not open his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he did not open his mouth" (v.
+Jesus alone "was oppressed, and he was afflicted, yet he did not open his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he did not open his mouth" (v.
 7).
-In summary, God is simple in that he has substance, but does not have any accidental or unnecessary traits.
-He is Spirit, and we can only know things about God that scripture attributes to him.
+In summary, God is simple because he has substance, but no accidental traits.
+He is Spirit, and we only know the things about God of which scripture attributes.

 Blessed are you, LORD our God, King of the universe, you have given us grace at this time, with one accord to make our common supplications to you; and you have promised through your well-beloved Son that when two or three are gathered together in his name you will grant their requests.
 Fulfill our desires and petitions as may be best for us; granting us in this world knowledge of your truth, and in the age to come, life everlasting.
 Amen.